On Complexity of 1-Center in Various Metrics: Introduction

 \subsection{Organization of the Paper}

 In Section~\ref{sec:prelim}, we provide the formal definition of 1-center problem and the various hypotheses used in the paper.
-In Section~\ref{sec:lowdim}, we provide a linear time algorithm for 1-center in fixed dimensional $\ell_1$-metric.
 In Section~\ref{sec:exactLB}, we provide conditional lower bounds against exact algorithms that compute 1-center when $d=\omega(\log n)$.
 Next, in Section~\ref{sec:ulam-up}, we provide a subcubic approximation algorithm for 1-center in Ulam metric when $d=n$.
 Finally, in Section~\ref{sec:inapprox}, we provide some hardness of approximation results (Theorem~\ref{thm:lpinapprox}).